Nuclear power plant: Systems

 The main condenser is a large cross-flow shell and tube heat exchanger that takes wet vapor, a mixture of liquid water and steam at saturation conditions, from the turbine-generator exhaust and condenses it back into sub-cooled liquid water so it can be pumped back to the reactor by the condensate and feedwater pumps.

 In the main condenser, the wet vapor turbine exhaust come into contact with thousands of tubes that have much colder water flowing through them on the other side.
 The cooling water typically come from a natural body of water such as a river or lake.

-Palo Verde Nuclear Generating Station, located in the desert about 60 mi west of Phoenix, Arizona, is the only nuclear facility that does not use a natural body of water for cooling, instead it uses treated sewage from the greater Phoenix metropolitan area.
+Palo Verde Nuclear Generating Station, located in the desert about 60 mi west of Phoenix, Arizona, is the only nuclear facility that does not use a natural body of water for cooling, instead using treated sewage from the greater Phoenix metropolitan area.

 The water coming from the cooling body of water is either pumped back to the water source at a warmer temperature or returns to a cooling tower where it either cools for more uses or evaporates into water vapor that rises out the top of the tower.

 The water level in the steam generator and the nuclear reactor is controlled using the feedwater system.
 The feedwater pump has the task of taking the water from the condensate system, increasing the pressure and forcing it into either the steam generators—in the case of a pressurized water reactor — or directly into the reactor, for boiling water reactors.

 Continuous power supply to the plant is critical to ensure safe operation.
 Most nuclear stations require at least two distinct sources of offsite power for redundancy.
 These are usually provided by multiple transformers that are sufficiently separated and can receive power from multiple transmission lines.
 In addition, in some nuclear stations, the turbine generator can power the station's loads while the station is online, without requiring external power.
 This is achieved via station service transformers which tap power from the generator output before they reach the step-up transformer.